datatrail-jhu/03_fileorganization/manuscript/03_file_naming.md

 o) Abbreviation, having numbers at the end of the name, and proper ordering
 o) Human readability, machine readability, and only using letters and spaces
 o) Abbreviation, machine readability, and proper ordering
-o) Having numbers at the end of the name, human readability,and proper ordering
+o) Having numbers at the end of the name, human readability, and proper ordering

 {choose-answers:4}
 ?
 Which one is *not* considered good practice in file naming?